Am I Being Scammed? Learn How to Avoid Scams

 • You receive a message with a strange sender address or header.
 These can be indicators that something is off with the message.
 It could be a text message, email message, direct message, or any other kind of message.
 Proceed with caution to avoid scams.

 • Someone says that you need to “act fast.”
-Whether it be because your account was allegedly hacked or because they’re sending you a deal that’s about to go away, anyone pushing you to act with haste or send money fast should be a reason to think twice.
+Whether it be because your account was allegedly hacked or because they’re sending you a deal that’s about to go away, anyone pushing you to send money or personal information fast should be a reason to think twice.

 • You go to pay for something and are told you can only pay via gift card or wire transfer.
 These forms of payment, while not unacceptable in every situation, are easy for scammers because they get their money fast and you can’t get it back.
-If you are purchasing something and are told you must pay with gift cards, that’s a red flag.
+If you are purchasing something and are told you must pay with gift cards, that’s a red flag for an online scam.

 What information makes me vulnerable to scams?